 Is there any evidence in the New Testament that God’s pours his wrath on us on account of our sin?
 There is none, at least none since the cross.

 Hebrews 9:26 is right.
 Jesus is the once and final cure for all sin.
-We’ll talk more about Jesus and wrath in our next post.
+We’ll talk more about Jesus and wrath in the next article in this series.
+Stay tuned.